anthonypinter/anthonypinter.github.io/index.md

 When not researching, teaching, or learning, I enjoy listening to music and attending shows, and I train and compete as a high jumper.

-## Recently I've Been...
+## Recently I've Been..

 ..

 ## Some Important Links

-Curriculum Vitae
+- Curriculum Vitae
-LinkedIn
+- LinkedIn
-GitHub
+- GitHub